Comet Beginnings and Ends

 This material (including images) is copyrighted!.
 See my copyright notice for fair use practices.
 Links to external sites will display in another window.

 Comets formed 4.6 billion years ago along with the rest of the planets from the same solar nebula material.
 They were too small and cold to undergo any geologic activity (they did not differentiate), so they preserve the record of the early solar nebula composition and physical conditions.
 Those forming near the jovian planets were deflected outward, swallowed up or sent careening inward toward the terrestrial planets and the Sun.
-The water originally on the forming terrestrial planets may have evaporated into space, so the water now present on the terrestrial planets may have come from comets crashing into them.
+Some of the water now present on the terrestrial planets may have come from comets crashing into them.

 Short period comets make hundreds to thousands of passes around the Sun spewing out gas and dust.
 Over time a comet will leave bits of dust along its orbit, each piece of dust has an orbit close to the comet's orbit.
 The dust grains are the size of a grain of sand or smaller.
 If the Earth passes through the comet's orbit, the dust grains can hit the Earth's atmosphere to make the spectacular displays called meteor showers.
-After many passages around the Sun, the nucleus has no more volatile material and it becomes ``dead.''
+After many passages around the Sun, the nucleus has no more volatile material and it becomes "dead."
+Some asteroids are former comets.

 comet bits make meteor showers

 The famous Perseid meteor shower in mid-August is due to Earth passing through the orbit of Comet Swift-Tuttle and the Leonid meteor shower in mid-November is due to Comet Tempel-Tuttle.
 The meteor showers appear to be coming from a particular direction in the sky so the meteor showers are named after the constellation they appear to be coming from.
+The divergence from a point in the sky (called the "radiant") is from the same geometric effect you see of straight railroad tracks or the edges of a straight road spreading out toward you from a distant point far away on the horizon.
 The Perseids appear to diverge from the Perseus constellation and the Leonids diverge from Leo.
 When the parent comet passes through the inner solar system, the meteor shower display is particularly impressive---several hundred meteors can be seen in one hour.
 Such events are called meteor storms.
-The last storm was for the Leonids in 1966.
-Another Leonid storm was predicted in either 1997, 1998 or 1999.
-Although several hundred meteors were seen per hour during 1998 and 1999, the shower was not the spectacular storm hoped for.
+The last storm was for the Leonids in 2002.
+While most comet dust particles in meteor showers hit the atmosphere at 30 to 40 kilometers/second, the Leonid particles hit our atmosphere at 72 kilometers/second.
 The table summarizes the characteristics for several impressive showers.
 A meteor shower will cover a time period of several days before and after the given maximum date.

 Some major meteor showers